The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: Leading eikonal for generic gravitational 2--body scattering

 and similarly for $p_3$, $p_4$.
 Likewise, from the 4D perspective,

 and therefore

 Calculating the leading eikonal by going to impact-parameter space is now straightforward, and neglecting contributions that lack the $1/t$ pole, one finds again the result

 which we had obtained in \eqref{eq:d0dil} when discussing the $\mathcal N=0$ theory emerging from the double copy.
-Therefore, as far as the long-range effects captured by the leading eikonal exponentiation are concerned, switching on supergravity is equivalent to taking into account the additional dilaton exchanges between the two massive particles\footnote{See~\cite{KoemansCollado:2019lnh} for a treatment in which the dynamics of the Kaluza--Klein modes is fully included in an eikonal context.}.
+Therefore, as far as the long-range effects captured by the leading eikonal exponentiation are concerned, switching on supergravity is equivalent to taking into account the additional dilaton exchanges between the two massive particles.\footnote{In the approach above, we assumed that the compactification scale is much smaller than the classical length scales relevant to the binary, such as the impact parameter and the effective size $GE$ of the colliding objects.
+Thus, long-range effects are captured just by the exchange of states with zero Kaluza--Klein numbers yielding for instance Eq.~\eqref{eq:2d0N=8}.
+See~\cite{KoemansCollado:2019lnh} for a treatment in which the dynamics of the Kaluza--Klein modes is included in an eikonal context.}

 Following the familiar steps, we can take $-p\frac{\partial}{\partial b}$ of \eqref{eq:2d0N=8} to obtain the leading deflection angle

 Let us conclude by looking again at the probe limit $m_1\ll m_2$, in which $E\simeq m_1 = M$ and $\sigma \simeq E_p/m_p$, so that from \eqref{LOThetaN8} we find